tddapps/blog/_posts/2016-03-22-The-importance-of-logs.md

 Properly written logs are a powerful tool that can generate realtime feedback for the business as well as for the technical team.
 Use them wisely to unleash their full potential.

 [^optimization]: Nine out of ten times your production systems will have more than enough capacity to handle the load so you won't have to tweak anything.
-If not, can you buy more/better hardware?
-If not, figure out a way to extract that precious performance by optimizing something else like OS memory usage or removing unnecessary crap from the production servers.
+If performance becomes an issue because of the logs buy more/better hardware.
 Just leave the logs alone.

+[^corner_cases]: Sometimes, it is impractical for applications to write anything due to their low latency and high volume requirements.
+Chances are your app is not one of those.
+Regardless, every application needs a way to verify its behavior.